How to stop overspending?

 The truth of the matter is, you don’t need a lot of stuff!
 The more stuff you have, the more stressful it’s going to be.

 Every time you ask yourself the above-quoted question and your answer is “no” then you don’t need that darn thing!

 This is the best way to stop spending on unnecessary things.
 By making it a life and death situation, you’re amplifying to yourself the difference of a need and a want.

 If you’re used to overspending, this is going to be quite a challenge and don’t think that this simple question is going to be a walk in the park because at first, you’re going to ignore this but if you consciously develop a habit of asking yourself this question every time you feel the need to spend, you will find that this simple and funny question can seriously change your financial life.

 One technique that I use and one that has been effective for me over time is deferment.

-If you’re strongly attracted into buying something and you’re not sure if it’s a need or simply a want; deferring the purchase decision usually helps you make a smarter buying decision.
+If you’re strongly attracted to buying something and you’re not sure if it’s a need or simply a want; deferring the purchase decision usually helps you make a smarter buying decision.

-Most of the times, you will find that most of the things that you think need, you don’t actually need.
+Most of the time, you will find that most of the things that you think need, you don’t actually need.

-Keep in mind that the big corporations of the world have done so many research on consumer behavior that they know exactly what to do to motivate an impulse purchase.
+Keep in mind that the big corporations of the world have done so much research on consumer behavior that they know exactly what to do to motivate an impulse purchase.